APA Doctoral Internship Program

 PROGRAM ADMISSION REQUIREMENTS

-- Selection Criteria: The internship program’s selection process is designed to identify doctoral candidates who have competence in providing individual and group psychotherapy in the context of direct clinical practice.
-Interns shall have completed at least two years of practicum; at least one year of practicum, or practicum-equivalent work experience must consist of treating children and/or adolescents.
-They are required to have conducted at least four integrated psychological assessment batteries, and must submit one written report with their application.
-They must demonstrate that they have experience working with diverse clientele, are familiar with evidence-based treatments, and have experience providing multiculturally thoughtful assessment and interventions as well as a record of meeting legal and ethical standards in prior practice.
+3 Selection Criteria: The internship program’s selection process is designed to identify doctoral candidates who have competence in providing individual and group psychotherapy in the context of direct clinical practice.
+Interns shall have completed at least two years of practicum.
+At least one year of practicum, or practicum-equivalent work experience must consist of treating children and/or adolescents.
+They are required to have conducted and written at least four integrated psychological assessment batteries, and must submit one written report with their application.
+They must demonstrate that they have experience working with diverse clientele, are familiar with evidence-based treatments, and have experience providing multiculturally informed, thoughtful case formulation and interventions as well as a record of meeting legal and ethical standards in prior practice.

-Health Clearance: All interns are required to have the physical and mental ability to perform the essential duties of the internship in both clinical and community practice settings with reasonable accommodation if applicable.
-Interns are required annually to provide evidence that they are clear from infection with tuberculosis..
+4 Health Clearance: All interns are required to have the physical and mental ability to perform the essential duties of the internship in both clinical and community practice settings with reasonable accommodation if applicable.
+Interns are required annually to provide evidence that they are clear from infection with tuberculosis.

 Our internship program is exclusively affiliated with Palo Alto University and the Wright Institute.
-As an affiliated program, all applicants will need to be doctoral students who have been advanced to candidacy at Pacific Graduate School of Psychology at Palo Alto University or at the Wright Institute.
-Applications are submitted through the APPIC Match application, the AAPI.
-Selected applicants will be interviewed by the Training Director, the Assistant Training Director, the Latino Program Director, and supervisors as appropriate.
+As affiliated programs, all applicants are required to be doctoral students who have been advanced to candidacy at Pacific Graduate School of Psychology at Palo Alto University or at the Wright Institute.
+Applications (the APPIC) are submitted through the APPIC Portal.
+Selected applicants will be interviewed by the Training Director, the Latinx Program Director, and/or supervisors as appropriate.

 INTERNSHIP PROGRESSION AND COMPLETION